What Must You Know About a Business Valuation in Divorce Cases?

-If you speak the words “forensic accountant” to some business owners, their eyes become wide.
+Say the words, "business valuation" in a divorce case and add the words "forensic accountant" and the business owner's eyes may become wide.
 Just the thought of an accountant hired by their spouse or ordered by the court to crawl through the business' financials is enough to cause anger and visions of money thrown away.

-If your divorce includes a business, expect a valuation
+If your divorce case includes a business, expect a valuation

-Divorce and business valuations are almost unavoidable in California when one or both spouses are business owners.
+Business valuations in divorce cases are almost unavoidable in California when one or both spouses are business owners.

 The common perception is business valuations in divorces get unnecessarily expensive.
 That is true if the spouses or their lawyers allow it to go on too long.